axonops/documentation/docs/editions/developer_edition.md

 # Developer Edition

-The free plan is avaialble for AxonOps SaaS.
-Developer which has a limited set of features and a Starter version that is free up to 6 nodes.
+The free plan is avaialble for AxonOps Cloud.
+Developer which has a limited set of features

 <a href="https://axonops.com/developer/" target="_blank"><span class="sign-up-button">Free Sign Up</span></a></li>